Drier days ahead for Sydney, before showers return next week

 Saturday will see showers all through the day, however considerably much less rain will fall than earlier this week.

-”There will likely be some rain, however not a lot – most likely 5 to 10mm,” Bureau of Meteorology responsibility forecaster Jiwon Park stated.
+”There shall be some rain, however not a lot – most likely 5 to 10mm,” Bureau of Meteorology obligation forecaster Jiwon Park mentioned.

 “It will be nothing like the past few days.“